Galaxy S9 guides is an online community for owners of Galaxy S9 or S9+ to help fellow owners.

 So, for Galaxy S9 and S9+, you can use at least following three methods to mirror the phone screen to A TV or external monitor:

-- Use a USB-C to HDMI cable.
+- Use a USB-C to HDMI cable (like the official Samsung USBC to HDMI cable).

 - Use Miracast to cast the screen to a Samsung TV or monitor through WiFi direct.
 It may not work with other brands of TV.